JonPigrem/web/Readme.md

-# quick test using git to host some web pages
+# Quick test using git to host some web pages

 ## BOOM!